 Certificate in African Studies

+Applicants must be a degree seeking student at FIU to apply for this certificate.
 To apply for the African Studies Certificate, please click here!
 To ensure our office has your application on file and to avoid processing delays, please bring the completed application to the Labor Center room 304.
 Once our program director has approved your application, we will submit it to the registrar's office.
 Thank you.

 General Requirements (18)